rdlindeboom95/robindlindeboom/README.md

 # **Datacamp**
 Datacamp (datacamp.com) provides online Data Science education.
 During the minor ADS, several courses were required to be completed.
-Above you may find my progress.
+Below you may find my progress.

 ### *Mandatory Courses*